openhp/HeatPumpController/README.md

 | Current sensor SCT-013-000			| 1	|

 ## License
-For third-party libraries licenses used in this project please refer to those libriries.<br><br>
+For third-party libraries licenses used in this project please refer to those libriries.<br>

 © 2021 D.A.A.
-All rights reserved; gonzho AT web.de; https://github.com/openhp/.<br><br>
+All rights reserved; gonzho AT web.de; https://github.com/openhp/.<br>

-Firmware source code licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html). <br><br>
+Firmware source code licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html). <br>
 This product is distributed in the hope that it will be useful,	but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.<br><br>
+See the GNU General Public License for more details.<br>

 Text and media materials licensed under [CC-BY-SA License v4.0](https://creativecommons.org/licenses/by-sa/4.0/).<br>
 Attribution: You must clearly attribute Valden Heat Pump (https://github.com/openhp/) original work in any derivative works.<br>